 Residents may obtain a temporary spare key from the West Campus Community Center office during regular hours of operation.
 Community advisors may unlock an apartment door for a family member that is listed on the Occupant Form.
 After 8:00 PM, residents should contact the community advisor on duty for such assistance.
 Community advisors are not permitted to allow lockout re-entry to anyone not named on the Occupant Form.

 This policy applies to residents who self-administer medication including, but not limited to, insulin shots or clotting factors.
 Students are required to dispose of all needles and syringes in a medical waste container, provided at no charge by the Birkam Health Center.
-Medical waste containers must be returned to the Health Center by the student when it becomes full, and/or at the end of each term (whichever come first).
+Medical waste containers must be returned to the Health Center by the student when it becomes full, and/or at the end of each term (whichever comes first).